 Hi!
-I’m Marco Plebani, quantitative ecologist (PhD) with a decade worth of experience with performing and teaching data visualisation, data analysis, and modelling.
+I’m Marco Plebani, quantitative ecologist (PhD) with more than a decade’s worth of experience with performing and teaching data visualisation, data analysis, and modelling.

 My expertise includes experimental design, general linear models (t-test, ANOVA, Analysis of Covariance, regression), generalised linear models, mixed-effect models (particularly with R packages